FabioRosado/test-pyscript-project/README.md

 # Pyscript to Github

-This is used to test integration between Pyscript to Github
+This is used to test integration between Pyscript to Github.